kshitijsankesara/Analyzing-Avocado-Sales/README.md

 # Avocado-Prices-and-Sales-Analysis
-Performed analysis of avocado prices and sales on Python Visualized it using Python libraries.
+Performed analysis of avocado prices and sales on Python.
+Visualized it using Python libraries.